OOLebedenko/nucleosome-md-simulation/md_setup/README.md

 To record a large collection of “state-of-the-art” nucleosome trajectories:

-1) Support experimental study by Chris Jaroniec on 15N relaxation in H4 histone tail (wild-type sequence vs. R3A mutant) .
+1) Support experimental study by Chris Jaroniec on  <sup>15</sup>N relaxation in H4 histone tail (wild-type sequence vs. R3A mutant)
+   .
 Aiming at JACS or similar.
 2) Possibly write a methodological paper on “best practices” to simulate a nucleosome (idea by Alexei O.)
 3) Open-ended.
 We can use these trajectories for whatever purposes.
-4)If successful, in future we may decide to collectively record more NCP trajectories to address new problems.
+4) If successful, in future we may decide to collectively record more NCP trajectories to address new problems.

 ### 1. Construction of nucleosome model